-Graffiti-Free NYC power washes graffiti from non-painted building surfaces (e.g. natural stone, brick or concrete) and paints over graffiti on painted building surfaces.
+Graffiti-Free NYC power washes graffiti from non-painted building surfaces (i.e., natural stone, brick, concrete, etc.) and paints over graffiti on painted building surfaces.
 Please specify whether power washing or painting is required when speaking with a representative or while completing the Forever Graffiti Free Form.

-Please indicate to either 3-1-1 or on the Forever Graffiti Free form if the graffiti is located on a roll-down shutter so our crews may attempt to remove it before the shutters are opened in the morning.
+Please tell a representative and/or indicate on the Forever Graffiti Free form if the graffiti is located on a roll-down gate so crews can try to remove it before morning.

-Please indicate to either 3-1-1 or on the Forever Graffiti Free form the approximate floor number on which the graffiti is located.
-Graffiti-Free NYC is currently equipped to remove graffiti up to 30 feet from street level.
+Please tell a representative and/or indicate on the Forever Graffiti Free form the approximate floor where graffiti is located.
+Graffiti-Free NYC is currently equipped to remove graffiti up to 30 feet above street level.
 We are currently looking into methods for removing graffiti located higher than 30 feet.

-Please indicate to either 3-1-1 or on the Forever Graffiti Free form if any one of these situations applies and we will attempt to contact the property owner or authorized representative to obtain permissions and instructions needed to access the graffiti.
+Please tell a representative and/or indicate on the Forever Graffiti Free form if any one of these situations applies, and we will attempt to contact the property owner or authorized representative to obtain permission and instructions needed to access the graffiti.

-Work is scheduled for a given property based on the date on which The City receives a request for graffiti removal.
-Service routes are designed to minimize each crew's travel time between sites, thereby increasing their productivity and capacity to service the maximum number of properties each day.
+Graffiti removal is scheduled based on the date on which we receive the request.
+Service routes are designed to minimize travel time and maximize productivity in order to service a large number of properties per day.

-Due to the volume of graffiti removal requests, we do not respond immediately to each individual request.
+Due to a high-volume of clients, we will not respond immediately to individual requests.
 Instead, we build new requests into existing graffiti removal routes.

-To check the status of a graffiti removal request, visit the Graffiti-Free NYC location search page on nyc.gov and enter the address of the property in question.
+Visit the Graffiti-Free NYC search page on www.nyc.gov, and enter the address of the property in question.

-It is the current policy of Graffiti-Free NYC not to remove murals.
-If we receive a request for removal of a mural, our current policy is to contact the property owner for information regarding the mural and refer the matter to The Mayor's Office's Community Affairs Unit for further investigation.
+No. It is the current policy of Graffiti-Free NYC to not remove murals.
+If we receive a request for removal of a mural, we will contact the property owner for more information, and refer the matter to the Mayor's Community Affairs Unit for further investigation.

-If you have a specific question that is not answered on this page, email us directly at GraffitiFreeNYC@nycedc.com.
+If you have questions not answered here, email us directly at GraffitiFreeNYC@nycedc.com.